protyposis/Spectaculum/README.md

 framebuffers and subeffects and combine them to create complex effects.
 See `FlowAbsEffect` and `QrMarkerEffect` for examples.

-### 360° / Immersive / VR
+### Immersive / 360° / VR

 Rendering 360° content is just another shader effect.
-To render equirectangular 360° content, include the `Spectaculum-Effect-Immersive` module and apply the `EquirectangularSphereEffect`.
+To render equirectangular 360° content, include the `Spectaculum-Effect-Immersive` module and apply the `ImmersiveEffect`.
 The effect is parameterized, and the first three float parameters control the rotation around the X/Y/Z axes.
-The fourth parameter is an enum parameter of type `EquirectangularSphereEffect.Mode`, which can be `MONO` for monocular content, or `STEREO_SBS`/`STEREO_TAB` for stereoscopic 3D content in side by side or top and bottom layout.
+The fourth parameter is an enum parameter of type `ImmersiveEffect.Mode`, which can be `MONO` for monocular content, or `STEREO_SBS`/`STEREO_TAB` for stereoscopic 3D content in side by side or top and bottom layout.
 Unfortunately I cannot test the 3D modes due to lack of hardware.